Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 > @api {v1} /ipLoadbalancing DELETE /ipLoadbalancing/{serviceName}/http/farm
 >

-Associate a dedicated server with your farm if it hosts your production infrastructure.
+Link a dedicated server to your farm if it hosts your production infrastructure.
 The service is exposed to the front-end via the server’s port 8080.
-Note that you may associate one or more servers with each farm (for example, to balance the load or offer higher fault tolerance).
+Note that you may LINK one or more servers with each farm (for example, to balance the load or offer higher fault tolerance).

-#### Via the OVHcloud Control Panel:
+#### Via the OVHcloud Control Panel

 ![Add a new server to the farm HTTP A](images/serveur1.png){.thumbnail}

 ![Enter the HTTP A server’s configuration](images/server1.png){.thumbnail}

-#### Via the API:
+#### Via the OVHcloud API

 > [!api]
 >